 Learning anatomy and physiology, kinesiology, pathology and other subjects in massage therapy school can be challenging for many students.
 It isn’t that the information is all that difficult.
 The problem is that there is a TON of information to learn.
 With 206 bones, around 300 pairs of skeletal muscles (plus their origins, insertions and actions) and countless other tissues, organ processes, movements, pathologies, and massage techniques, there is an enormous body of knowledge that a massage therapy student needs to learn.
 So anything that can help a massage therapy student quickly learn and remember is a big help.

 This article focuses on mnemonics to help massage therapy students learn anatomy.
-I’ve listed a collection of anatomy mnemonics below that any massage therapy student will find useful when preparing for their massage school exams or for the MBLEx.
+I’ve listed a collection of anatomy mnemonics below that any massage therapy student will find useful when preparing for their massage school exams or for the MBLEx in 2021.
 Feel free to develop your own and share it with other students in the comments below.
 Remember, when creating your own mnemonics, the more ridiculous and memorable, the better.
 Be sure to try some of our free practice quizzes.

 Memorization tricks to remember nerves

 The cranial nerves consist of 12 pairs of nerves that emerge directly from the brain and brainstem.
 These nerves are considered to be part of the peripheral nervous system (PNS) because they are outside of the brain and spinal cord.
 Some of the cranial nerves are sensory (afferent) nerves, some are motor (efferent) nerves, and some of these are mixed nerves carry which sensory and motor fibers.
 Physicians often assess cranial nerves as part of a neurological assessment in response to suspected brain injury.
 One anatomy mnemonic to help remember the cranial nerves is: “Oh Oh Oh, To Touch And Feel Very Good Velvet, AH”.

 - (I) Olfactory (Sensory)